pop-team/pop-java/docs/mixed-applications.rst

 An object map is also needed for a POP-Java application using POP-C++ parallel classes.
 The programmer can generate this object map with the POP-Java application launcher and the option ``--listlong``.
-This option accept also the POP-C++ executable files.
+This option also accepts the POP-C++ executable files.
 Here is the command used for the example application::